BALAKRISHNA-EPPILI/4-bit_Flash_ADC/README.md

 correlation made among VIN and the comparator generates Vref, zero and 1 output.
 If VIN is much less than Vref, the output is 0 in any other case.
 The output of the comparator is fed to the concern encoder to acquire the digitalized output.

+## Comparator:
+Comparator performs an important component withinside the design of Analog-to-Digital converters (ADC).
+The execution of the goal application is essentially impacted by the design of the comparator.
+The velocity and resolution of an ADC are laid low with the enter offset voltage, delay and input signal variety of comparator.
+The two-level pen-loop comparator includes different stages.
+The first level comprises a differential amplifier and the second level includes an output advantage level as proven in Fig. 1 As this circuit incorporates a minimal quantity of transistors, its circuit area is small.

+## Priority encoder:
+1).
+An encoder is used to reduce the quantity of a number of wires wished in a circuit.
+2).
+It gives a coded output with the aid of using assigning a priority to the number of bits of input.
+3).
+A priority encoder could have a couple of inputs activated at an equal time.

 </p>
 <p align="center">